Zero4793/Zeros-Assortment/README.md

 One Mans Trash
 	Gain $1 per remaining discard
 	Unlock: Finish a run with no unused discards

+# Doing
+Evening
+	retriggers even cards
+	some additional condition or cost? this is strong Perkeo2?
+	make negative copy of a joker when defeat boss primetime
+	some bonus to prime cards
+leaper
+	+1 mult. this doubles per straight flush played

 # TODO
 ## Decks
 54 card deck